-Auditor view

-We have reviewed Management's assessment of the equal pay claims received by Cumberland Council and Westmorland and Furness Council which relate to Cumbria County Council.
-We have confirmed that both Council's are defending these equal pay claims and legal proceedings are ongoing.
-We are satisfied that there is insufficient evidence, at this time, to establish whether a liability exists and to estimate any potential liabilities.
-We agree with Management's conclusion that a provision and contingent liability is not required in the Council's 2022/23 financial statements.
+Issue Commentary Auditor view Equal Pay In response to this emerging issue we requested that We have reviewed Management's assessment of the equal We are aware that there are potential equal pay claims Management provide the following information; pay claims received by Cumberland Council and being brought against Westmorland and Furness and Cumberland Council which relate to service at Cumbria a current estimate of the equal pay liabilities faced by the Council, based on claims submitted; Westmorland and Furness Council which relate to Cumbria County Council.
+We have confirmed that both Council's are defending these equal pay claims and legal proceedings are County Council prior to LGR. any potential equal pay claims of which the Council is ongoing.
+We are satisfied that there is insufficient evidence, The Council should consider any potential equal pay claims aware, which have not yet been submitted; at this time, to establish whether a liability exists and to gainst the requirements of IAS 37 (Provisions and ontingent Liabilities) and consider whether a provision or contingent liability disclosure should be added to the detail of the work the Council has undertaken to identify potential liabilities; estimate any potential liabilities.
+We agree with Management's conclusion that a provision and contingent an explanation of the accounting treatment adopted in respect of equal pay liabilities in the draft financial statements against the requirements of IAS 37; and liability is not required in the Council's 2022/23 financial statements.
 An appropriate reference to these equal pay claims has been added to Note 43, Events after the Reporting period.
+T any proposed amendments to the financial statements in respect of equal pay.
+Reporting period.